Kiranjith83/SA/SA.md

 - Allows to easily deploy and enforce compliance controls for individual S3 Glacier vaults with a Vault Lock Policy.
 - Allows to specify controls such as WORM and lock future edits.
 - Once locked the policy can no longer be changed.

+## S3 Performance.
+- S3 has extremely low latency, You can get the first byte out of S3 within 100-200 Mil Sec.
+- 3500 PUT/COPY/POST/DELETE and 5500 GET/HEAD requests per second per prefix in a bucket.
+- The more prefix the better performance can achieve.
+  - You can increase your read or write performance by parallelizing reads.
+For example:
+    - Two prefixes gets you 11000 requests per sec.
+    - Four prefixes gets 22000 requests per sec.
+- Multipart upload
+  - Recommended for files over 100MB
+  - Required for files over 5GB
+- S3 Byte-Range Fetches
+  - Parallelize the download.

+# S3 Select and Glacier Select.
+- Enables application to retrieve only a subset of data from an object by using simple SQL expression.
+- Helps to return only the data from the store application needed instead of retrieving the entire object.
+- This can improve the performance of underlying application.
+- Same feature at Glacier is called glacier select.

 ## Must read before exam
 [AWS S3 FAQ](https://aws.amazon.com/s3/faqs/)